10 Best Telegram Alternatives for Team Communication (2026)

 If privacy is the main reason you are leaving Telegram: Signal is the consumer default, Element adds federation and self-hosting, Rocket.Chat and Mattermost cover self-hosted team messaging.

 Want to see how other messaging apps compare?
-Or browse Slack alternatives and Discord alternatives for more options.
+Or browse Slack alternatives, Discord alternatives, and Messenger alternatives for more options.

 The right communication tool keeps your team focused without adding complexity.
 Rock combines chat, tasks, and notes in one workspace.
 One flat price, unlimited users.
 Get started for free.